BingeCode/columnstore-innodb-monetdb/README.md

 ## Semester assignment

-The following work was done as part of a university assignment.
+The following work was done as part of a university assignment with the following goals:
-The goals were:

 - Compare MariaDB ColumnStore, InnoDB and MonetDB in terms of performance
 - Check ease of installation